 In that sense, having to make a change was difficult.
 The team had an emotional connection and an identity tied to the name and the quirky logo we’d had for the past 4 years.

-I was also hesitant to alienate or lose anyone who knew us by that name, or was searching for us using it.
-I knew it would be a lot of work, but for legal reasons (and other benefits which follow), I was determined to make the best of it.
+I was also hesitant to alienate or lose anyone who knew us by that name or was searching for us using it.
+I knew it would be a lot of work.
+For legal reasons (and other benefits that follow), I was determined to make the best of it.

 Below are some results of the change.
-Many of these results were unexpected, so I’m sharing them in the hope that it may help others who have to consider a name change at some stage.
+Many of these results were unexpected.
+I’m sharing them in the hope that it may help others who have to consider a name change at some stage.

 It was more difficult than I thought, but also more rewarding than I expected.